jaganrym/AWS-Security/jrt-cure-hybrid-security-capstone.md

 # Capstone Project (Hybrid): Securing JRT Cure's AWS + Microsoft 365 / Entra ID / AVD Environment

-## Updated Case Study Background
+## Case Study Background

-Everything from the original case study still holds — JRT Cure is a 150-person telehealth company, PHI/PII in AWS Prod, SOC 2 deadline, HIPAA exposure, board-level nervousness after a competitor's S3 breach.

-**New layer:** JRT Cure runs its corporate identity and productivity stack on Microsoft 365, and just standardized on this hybrid model:
+JRT Cure is a 150-person telehealth company, PHI/PII in AWS Prod, SOC 2 deadline, HIPAA exposure, board-level nervousness after a competitor's S3 breach.
+JRT Cure runs its corporate identity and productivity stack on Microsoft 365

 - **Entra ID is the single Identity Provider (IdP)** for the whole company — employees, contractors, and clinicians authenticate once into Entra ID, which then federates into both M365 (Exchange Online, SharePoint, Teams) and AWS (via IAM Identity Center as a SAML service provider).
 There is no such thing as an "AWS-only" identity anymore.
 - **Microsoft 365** hosts internal comms (Teams), the intranet/knowledge base (SharePoint), and email (Exchange Online) — some of which touches PHI-adjacent content (e.g., a clinician emailing a colleague about a case, or a SharePoint site with de-identified patient volume reports).